charlesrc019/artnet-player/README.md

 ## Instructions
 This repository in pretty much plug-n-play.
 Just make sure you have the dependencies installed, and you should be good to go.

-One note is that, by default, the saved shows are stored in the data/ directory with a metadata SQLite database to keep track of everything.
+On the initial run, the data/ directory is created with a metadata SQLite database to keep track of everything.
+This directory and everything in it need to be writeable by whatever user is running the player, or you will not be able to modify anything.

 ## Options
 - **port**: Adjust what port the server is listening on.